How MSTR "Works"

 It’s “technically” a business intelligence software company (whose software revenue has been declining / losing money lately)

-In recent years, MicroStrategy has effectively shifted its core growth plan to raising debt and equity to buy Bitcoin (BTC), which has become its primary treasury asset
+In recent years, MicroStrategy has effectively shifted its core growth plan to accumulating as much Bitcoin as possible, making Bitcoin its primary treasury asset.

 As of 9/20/24, Microstrategy holds 252,220 BTC on its balance sheet, roughly 1.2% of the total Bitcoin supply of 21,000,000 BTC